bdr2015/e-commerce/README.md

 # E-Commerce Next.js SSG app
-Items which has been added to  shopping cart are stored in LocalStorage After page reloading or closing, they'll be saved in the shoping cart anyway.
+Items which has been added to  shopping cart are stored in LocalStorage.
+After page reloading or closing, they'll be saved in the shoping cart anyway.

 Order forms are sent to Telegram bot after submit.
 In the telegram bot the forms look like: